Khailas12/Library-APP-DRF/README.md

 ## Features

-- Create, retrieve, update, and delete books
-- View details of authors
+- **Superuser Authentication:**
+  - Secure API access using superuser credentials with Basic Auth.

+- **Authors:**
+  - CRUD operations.
+  - Search functionality for listing page.
+  - Pagination support for listing page.
+  - Detailed view for a specific author.

+- **Books:**
+  - CRUD operations.
-- Automatic generation of book_id based on creation time
+  - Automatic generation of book_id based on creation time.
-- Prevent creation of books with the same name and author
+  - Prevent creation of books with the same Book name.
+  - Search functionality for listing page.
+  - Pagination support for listing page.
+  - Detailed view for a specific book.

-- ...
+- **Book-Author Mapping:**
+  - CRUD operations, with mapping to respective authors.
+  - Assign multiple books to one author.

 ## Installation